Road teams sweep unusual A's-Tigers doubleheader - KESQ

 A’s shortstop Elvis Andrus and left fielder Chad Pinder collided in the fifth while trying for Willi Castro’s shallow fly ball.
 Both players required attention from athletic trainers and remained in the game.

-“It’s scary when you are running out there, because you have the worst-case scenario running through your head,” Athletics manager Mark Kotsay said.
+“It’s scary when you are running out there, because you have the worst-case scenario running through your head,” Kotsay said.
 “Luckily, Elvis’ shin — the one that hasn’t needed surgery — just grazed Chad’s temple.
 Our trainers took every precaution, and Chad passed all the concussion tests.”

 Castro reached on the single to put runners on first and second with no outs, and Tucker Barnhart’s bunt single loaded the bases.
 Derek Hill’s sacrifice fly ended Detroit’s scoreless streak, and Robbie Grossman beat out a potential double-play grounder as Castro scored.